Aetopia/Stonecutter/README.md

 ## Notes

-- Stonecutter will relaunch the game if its already running.
+- Stonecutter will relaunch the game if required.

     - Stonecutter hooks `IDXGIFactory2::CreateSwapChainForCoreWindow` to intercept swapchain creation which only can be done at game startup.